-Based on the history of the site it is clear that parts of the North Park have been used for 'heavy' industrial uses, including as an oil storage depot and transport depot.
+Based on the history of the site, it is clear that the vast majority of the area, aside from a small part of the Purfleet Farm site, has a longstanding industrial use.
+That part of the site within North Park has previously been used for 'heavy' industrial uses, including as an oil storage depot and transport depot.
+The part of the site within South Park formerly comprised part of the Purfleet Wharf & Saw Mills site and the Caspian Wharf oil storage depot.
 The Ground Conditions chapter of the ES considers that these former uses could have resulted in ground contamination (spillages etc.) as well as the possibility that the site has been contaminated through the movement of groundwater from nearby activities.

 - 7.42 Ground investigation works associated with previous development proposals have been undertaken for parts of the site and have encountered potential contaminants, including hydrocarbons and metals.
-However, the ES concedes that there are large areas of the site where no ground contamination data is available. - 7.43 The potential of ground contamination presents a risk to both human health and groundwater and the ES includes a conceptual site model to identify those risks during the construction and operational phases.
+However, the ES concedes that there are parts of the site where no ground contamination data is available. - 7.43 The potential of ground contamination presents a risk to both human health and groundwater and the ES includes a conceptual site model to identify those risks during the construction and operational phases.
 A range of mitigation measures are proposed to manage these risks and, with the mitigation measures in place, the residual risks from ground contamination are assessed as either negligible or minor. - 7.44 The consultation response received from the Council's EHO refers to the content of the submitted 'Land Quality Phase 1 Preliminary Risk Assessment'.
 The recommendations within this assessment refer to the need for further intrusive investigation in order to corroborate existing data, investigate areas of the site not previously assessed and provide further clarification.
 The EHO agrees with these recommendations and a planning condition can be used to secure future ground investigation, sampling, risk assessment and remediation as necessary.